HolyLab/NMFMerge.jl/README.md

 The relative fitting error between NMF solution and ground truth of NMFMerge is about half that of standard NMF.
 Thus, NMFMerge helps NMF converge to a better local minimum.

-The comparison between standard NMF(HALS) and Merge:
+The comparison between standard NMF(HALS) and NMFMerge:
 ![Sample Figure](images/simulation.png)

 Consistent with the conclusion from the comparision of ralative fitting error, the figure suggests that the results of NMFMerge(Brown) fits the ground truth(Green) better than standard NMF(Magenta).
 (At 44 points out of 64 points, NMFMerge results are closer to the ground truth.)